Social Media Benchmark Report 2026: Rates, Reach, and Growth by Platform

 |---|---|---|

-YouTube Shorts lead on engagement rate, but long-form accounts for over 70% of total watch time.
+YouTube Shorts lead on engagement rate, but long-form accounts for the majority of total watch time.
 Brands combining both formats grow 41% faster than those using only one.
-Shorts monetize at roughly 1/40th the rate of long-form — so treat them as a growth lever, not a revenue strategy.
+Shorts monetise at roughly 1/40th the rate of long-form — so treat them as a growth lever, not a revenue strategy.
+Shorts over 40 seconds get 33% higher engagement than shorter clips.

 LinkedIn Engagement by Content Type